Br1sbane/test02/content/blog/Best_investment.md

 ---
-title: "Best investment in 2021: BTS and ETN"
+title: "Best Investment in 2021: BTS and ETN"
 date: 2021-11-04T14:46:10+06:00
 description: "This is meta description"
 type: "post"